Solayof/school-management-system/README.md

 # School Management System
 The project is intended to develop into full scale school management system.
-It will digitalized all the activities in schoo system, aim at reduce of manual labour and make record easy to access.
+It will digitalized all the activities in school system, aim at reduce of manual labour and make record easy to access.
 ## Technology
 - SQLAlchemy ORM
 - Python